balderdashy/waterline/README.md

     },

     location: {
-      //note, that the base type (json) still has to be define
+      // Note, that the base type (json) still has to be defined
       type: 'json',
       point: true
     },